Hello readers! In this post, we’ll discuss the different types of casting process and their uses using illustrations.

-The metal casting process is the oldest and popular method of manufacturing means of designing the desired shapes.
-And is one of the first steps in manufacturing of most products.
+The casting process is the oldest and most popular method of manufacturing means of designing the desired shapes.
+It is the first step in manufacturing most products.

-Casting made from any metal that can be melt and can have any shape the designer desires.
-The castings can produce in sizes ranging from a few mm to several meters.
+Casting is made from any type of metal that can be melted and have any shape the designer desires.
+The castings can produce sizes ranging from a few mm to several meters.
 Casting can weigh from a few grams to tons.

-Products having very complex shapes, hollow sections, complicated internal cavities and irregularly curved surfaces made from metals that are difficult to a machine can easily produce by the casting process.
+Products with very complex shapes, hollow sections, complex internal cavities, and irregularly curved surfaces made of metals that are difficult to machine can be easily produced by the casting process.

-Many casting processes are available and the choice of a process for producing particular parts depends on such factors as production cost, production rate, size, shape, and surface finish.
-The casting processes differ from each other basically in the type of material used for the preparation of the mould and the method of pouring the molten material.
+Many casting processes are available, and the choice of a process for producing particular parts depends on such factors as production cost, production rate, size, shape, and surface finish.
+The casting processes differ from each other basically in the type of material used for the preparation of the mold and the method of pouring the molten material.

-The mould material is generally sand or metal and the pouring method may use gravity, vacuum, low or high pressure.
+The mold material is generally sand or metal, and the pouring method may use gravity, vacuum, or low or high pressure.
 Casting is most often used for making complex shapes that would be difficult or uneconomical to make by other methods.

-The modern casting process is dividing into two main categories:
+The modern casting process is divided into two main categories:

 - Non-expendable casting.

-In expendable casting, it includes the sand casting, shell casting, plaster mould casting, investment casting, Evaporative-pattern casting.
+In expendable casting, it includes sand casting, shell casting, plaster mold casting, investment casting, and evaporative-pattern casting.

-In non-expendable casting, it includes the permanent mould casting, die casting, semi-solid metal casting, centrifugal casting, continuous casting.
+In non-expendable casting, it includes permanent mold casting, dies casting, semi-solid metal casting, centrifugal casting, and continuous casting.

 - The modern casting process is subdivided into two main categories: expendable and non-expendable (Permanent) casting.

-- When the mould is used for single casting, it is made of sand.
-Such moulds are called expandable moulds since they are destroyed while making out of casting.
+- When the mold is used for single casting, it is made of sand.
+Such molds are called expandable molds since they are destroyed while made out of casting.

 - These are used for the production of smaller quantities.

-- When the mould is used repeatedly, it is made of metal or graphite and is called a permanent mould.
+- When the mold is used repeatedly, it is made of metal or graphite and is called a permanent mold.

 Types of Metal Casting Process

-Following are the four different types of metal casting process used for large-scale production:
+Following are the different types of casting process used for large-scale production: